 Opening the doors to work for a wider range of young people In Cornwall

-Game Changer is a £3.1 million project funded by the Big Lottery Fund and European Social Fund (ESF) which will run until November 2019 designed to support 1035 young people aged 15 to 24 across Cornwall and the Isles of Scilly.
+Game Changer is a £5.5 million project funded by The National Lottery Community Fund and European Social Fund (ESF) designed to support local young people in Cornwall and on the Isles of Scilly find their own personal path and make that big step into getting a job.
 It will support young people to overcome the complex challenges they face; understand their individual aptitudes, passions and interests; develop skills and experiences; build connectivity and networks, resulting in at least 55% of them moving into work or long-term learning.

 The programme will be delivered by working with businesses, matching their needs and aspirations with the passions and skills of young people.
 From experiencing potential careers via sector based work placements to challenge based learning sessions where young people can grow and express themselves openly and explore opportunities, young people on the programme will receive support tailored to their needs.
 The aim is that they can become part of an inclusive and growing Cornish economy.